rahulrdhoka/qa_projects/QA_Projects_Experience.md

 *	Execute the scripts and send the results to client
 *	Validate business and technical requirements to suggest enhancements to the feature set.
 *	Validate Edelweiss Web Admin website functionality for correct reflection in front end web application.
+*	Pefromance testing using Jmeter for diffrent Load Conditons and generated reports for analysis.

 **Testing approach: Manual, Automation, API Testing, Web services** <br> **Role: Software Test Engineer** <br>